ASTRID NOACKS ATELIER

 Photo: Laura Stamer.

 ANA is an independent, non-profit space for artistic experimentation, knowledge sharing and community building in Outer Nørrebro in Copenhagen.
 It is housed in the former studio of Danish sculptor Astrid Noack.
-ANA’s mission is to use art as a critical and educational tool to influence society in a more sustainable direction.
+ANA’s mission is to use art as a critical pedagogical tool to influence the surrounding society and move it in a more sustainable direction.

 ANA was established in 2009 and has a background in the activist artist collective YNKB (Ydre Nørrebro Kulturbureau).
 ANA’s programme consists of four strands: ANA Local, ANA Air, ANA Children and ANA Forum.
 These refer Astrid Noack’s everyday life and artistic work in her studio from 1936-1950, where social and professional exchanges with neighbours and artists from near and far were part of everyday life.
 ANA’s cross-aesthetic programme connects the history of the space with a desire to jointly develop the place, which as a result of gentrification is left isolated, cut off from its former existence as part of a lively backyard environment with workshops and small industry.